 Tie Dye Patterns With Bleach

 The bleach tie dyeing technique is for dark-colored clothes.
 It is because it does reverse dyeing.
-The basic steps are the same as tie dyeing a piece of fabric with tie dye colors.
+The basic steps are the same as tie dyeing a fabric with tie dye colors.

-Safety tip: Be careful while working with bleach as it is harmful to your skin.
+Safety tip: Be careful while working with bleach, as it harms your skin.

 - Any dark-colored fabric